-Mostly designed for a Data Center monitoring.
-Has a great tools for inventorying, builds hardware/software dependence map automatically.
-DC map drawn by Device 42 reflects temperature, spare space and other parameters of a rack as in graphics as marking the racks with specific colour.
-However software installation and billing integration aren’t supported.
+Mostly designed for Data Center monitoring.
+Has great tools for inventorying, and builds hardware/software dependence maps automatically.
+DC map drawn by Device 42 reflects temperature, spare space, and other parameters of a rack as in graphics as marking the racks with a specific color.
+However, software installation and billing integration aren’t supported.

-It’s an operating system for a Data Center management with a main focus on equipment inventorying.
-Besides creating a DC map, schemes of racks and connections a well-thought integrated system of server statuses facilitates managing the internal technical works.
+It’s an operating system for Data Center management with the main focus on equipment inventorying.
+Besides creating a DC map, schemes of racks, and connections a well-thought-integrated system of server statuses facilitates managing the internal technical works.

-Another great feature allows to find and reach out to a right person related with a certain piece of equipment within a few clicks (it may be an owner, technician, or manufacturer), what can be truly handful in case of any emergencies.
+Another great feature allows us to find and reach out to the right person related to a certain piece of equipment within a few clicks (it may be an owner, technician, or manufacturer), which can be truly a handful in case of any emergencies.

-It’s an instrument for preparing a physical equipment for a further usager.
-Uses PXE install the chosen OS and deploys the requested set of additional software afterwards.
+It’s an instrument for preparing a piece of physical equipment for further usage.
+Uses PXE install the chosen OS and deploys the requested set of additional software afterward.

-Unlike most of its analogs, LinMin has a well-developed backup system for hard drives, that speeds up an after-crush recovery and facilitates the mass deployments of the servers with a same configuration.
+Unlike most of its analogs, LinMin has a well-developed backup system for hard drives, that speeds up an after-crush recovery and facilitates the mass deployments of the servers with the same configuration.

-Price starts from $1999/year for 100 servers.
+Price starts from $2400/year for 100 servers.
 Middle-to-large companies can keep LinMin in mind.

 Now let’s summarize everything.
-I would say that most of the products for automating operations with a high volume of infrastructure, that we have on a market today, can be divided in two categories.
+I would say that most of the products for automating operations with a high volume of infrastructure, that we have on the market today, can be divided into two categories.

-However now you have a list of such solutions and you are welcome to check it yourself.
-It’s worth to notice that an open source products is on the list as well, so if you have a good developer, it’s possible to customize it for your specific needs.
+However, now you have a list of such solutions and you are welcome to check it yourself.
+It’s worth noticing that open-source products are on the list as well, so if you have a good developer, it’s possible to customize it for your specific needs.

-I hope that my review will help you to find a right software for your case and make your life easier.
+I hope that my review will help you to find the right software for your case and make your life easier.
 Long life to your servers!